marty90/DPMon/README.md

 ## Limitations

 DPMon is prototype, thus inspect it carefully before using it in a production environment.
 Moreover, it is a library to be used by the system administrator to extract data.
 It shall not be used directly by an external analyst.
-In other words, consider to build a web service on top of it, to allow external use and enforce policies and priviledges.
+In other words, consider to build a web service on top of it, to allow external use and enforce policies and privileges.